This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Do the same thing for the other three sections.

-For professional hair color, you will start at the bottom of a back section as well.
+For professional hair color, you will start at the bottom of the back section as well.

 Take your first ¼” section.